darrellcolehill/WeatherNow/README.md

 3. Open your desired emulator in android studio

-4. Open a second terminal and run the command: `npx react-native run-android `
+4. Open a second terminal in the WeatherNow folder and run the command: `npx react-native run-android `

 ## Difficulties